xilix/OrganicBG/README.md

 constant offset that would be applied to the random acceleration

 P: [numeric]
-Probability to change the direction of the acceleration as (1-P)
+Probability to change the direction of the acceleration at least once in 1 second

 **resistance**